 Supplemental Retirement Plans

 The University offers faculty, staff, student workers, and re-employed retirees an opportunity to invest in pre- and/or after-tax supplemental retirement plans.
 Participation in a pre-tax 403(b), after-tax ROTH 403(b), and/or the 457 Mississippi Deferred Compensation plan is voluntary.
 Investments are from employee contributions only.
 Annual contribution limits are defined by IRS code.
-Information about these plans is available in the University’s Benefits Booklet.

 Participants must complete enrollment paperwork with the vendor to establish an account, designate beneficiaries, and select investment options.